 Fort Tilden is filled with decommissioned military buildings, some of which are covered in colorful graffiti.
 Photo by Shira Kronzon.

 22. Get a glimpse of NYC's military past at Fort Tilden.
 Walk along the sand dunes and through the overgrown grass and you'll spy derelict structures with amazing graffiti; eventually you'll make it to the beach, but be warned, there's no lifeguards and rampant toplessness.

 23. Cast a line and wait for a bite.
 Our go-to neighborhood fishing nook is on Bayfield Avenue just east of the Brant Point Wildlife Sanctuary, but there are lots of other designated fishing spots in the area.
 Remember, people ages 16 and up need a fishing license!

 24. See if you can swing a visit (or just take a peek) at the amazing Edgemere Farm, a half-acre urban farm born from a vacant lot on Beach 45th Street.

 25. We admit we're cheating a bit here, but just across the Marine Park Bridge from Jacob Riis Park you'll find Brooklyn's Floyd Bennett Field, one of the only places in NYC where you can go overnight camping (we did it!).
 It's also home to the Aviator Sports and Events Center, which offers a slew of outdoor and indoor athletic programming for kids.

 Read all of our posts about exploring Rockaway, Queens, with kids.

-A version of this article first published in 2015; it has since been updated.
+A version of this article first published in 2015; it has been updated for 2019.